Barnsley Sunflowers

 Learning Disability Week is an annual initiative led by Mencap, designed to raise awareness, challenge stigma and celebrate the talents and contributions of people who have a learning disability.
 In 2025, the theme "Do You See Me?" aims to highlight the importance of visibility, representation and understanding.
 It is a call to the public to acknowledge, respect and empower individuals who have a learning disability, ensuring they are seen, heard and valued within their communities.

 At ArtWorks, we believe in the power of creativity to foster inclusion.
-Our Barnsley Sunflowers campaign is a direct response to this year’s theme, offering a hands-on opportunity for people across Barnsley to engage, collaborate and contribute to a growing visual representation of unity and support.
+Our Barnsley Sunflowers campaign is a direct response to this year’s theme, offering a hands-on opportunity for people to engage, collaborate and contribute to a growing visual representation of unity and support.

 Barnsley Sunflowers - Let's Grow!